Table of Contents

 Mentors: Andrew Fullard, Josh Shields

-First objective: Read one of the datatables from the linked paper here (try s92.201.gz, under ftp) and process it into a pandas dataframe.
-Look to do this in a programmatic way that could be reused for similar files, like the other tables found here.
-See section 6.4 for more details on table contents and formatting if desired.
+First Objective: Read one of the datatables from this archive (try s92.201.gz, under ftp) and process it into a pandas dataframe.
+Look to do this in a programmatic way that could be reused for similar files.
+See section 6.4 of this paper for more details on table contents and formatting if desired.

 Expected Outcomes: